keboola/component-youtube-analytics/README.md

       - ./CUSTOM_FOLDER:/data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Clone this repository, init the workspace and run the component with following
+Clone this repository, init the workspace, and run the component with the following
 command:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~